dyakonoff/cuba-validation/README.md

 ## Appendix A

+### CUBA Documentation articles related to validation

+1. [Bean Validation](https://doc.cuba-platform.com/manual-6.9/bean_validation.html)
+1. [List of JPA constraints in CUBA applications](common_jpa_annotations.md)
+1. ["Using entity listeners" recipe](https://doc.cuba-platform.com/manual-6.9/using_entity_listeners_recipe.html)

+### Other reading

-1. There is a old version of this article that used different samples approach: one simple example per validation method.
+1. There is an old version of this article that used different samples approach: one simple example per validation method.
 And which contains couple of small examples.
 It can be found [here](https://github.com/dyakonoff/cuba-validation-examples/tree/version-1).
 1. There is a good article [Improvements in CUBAs REST API v2](https://www.road-to-cuba-and-beyond.com/improvements-in-cubas-rest-api-v2/) by Mario David if you'd like to read more about REST in CUBA.
 1. Mario also wrote a god article [Security constraints in CUBA](https://www.road-to-cuba-and-beyond.com/security-constraints-in-cuba/) that you might want to look at to learn how use constraints and validations to implement access/security rules in the app.

-### CUBA Documentation articles, related to validation

-1. [Bean Validation](https://doc.cuba-platform.com/manual-6.9/bean_validation.html)
-1. [List of JPA constraints in CUBA applications](common_jpa_annotations.md)
-1. ["Using entity listeners" recipe](https://doc.cuba-platform.com/manual-6.9/using_entity_listeners_recipe.html)

-### Other reading

 [Top](#content)